Skip to main content

 In 2017-22, Worcestershire Archaeology had a unique and exciting opportunity to examine this part of the battlefield when 1.9km of the A4440 Worcester Southern Link Road was converted from single to dual track.
 The original road was built in 1985 and no archaeological investigation took place then.
 In the intervening years, the line of the road has also come to define the southern border of the Historic England-registered battlefield, somewhat strangely, as the arena is known to have extended across fields further south.

 As you would expect of an area that is prone to flooding, the actual ground on which the soldiers fought is no longer the surface we see today, but lies beneath layers of more recent river alluvium (the clay, silt, and sand deposits left by flowing floodwater in areas next to rivers).
 Geophysical survey is commonly used to gain an idea of what might lie below the ground, such as ditches, pits and walls.
-However, it was unlikely to help us here as a scattered of artefacts is probably all that remains, so how could we find the battlefield?
+However, it was unlikely to help us here as a scatter of artefacts is probably all that remains, so how could we find the battlefield?
 We needed to take an innovative and somewhat experimental approach, one which was made possible due to the location of the site on a flood plain.

 An archaeologist metal detecting in a trench